crawl/crawl/crawl-ref/docs/crawl_manual.rst

 - Typing Shift-direction on your keypad fires straight away in that direction.
 - Pressing 'p' or 'f' fires at the previous target (if it is still alive and in sight).
-Due to this, most hunters can go a long way by pressing 'vf' to fire their ammunition at a monster and then keep firing at it with further 'vf' strokes.
+Due to this, most hunters can go a long way by pressing 'ff' to fire their ammunition at a monster and then keep firing at it with further 'ff' strokes.
 At times, it will be useful to switch targets with the '+' or '-' commands, though.

+It is possible to target yourself: obviously beneficial effects like hasting or healing will actually target the cursor on you, leaving to you only the pressing of '.', Enter, etc. - except if you want to heal or haste someone else.
 If you target yourself while firing something harmful (which can be sensible at times), you will be asked for confirmation.

 Finally, the ':' key allows you to hide the path of your spell/wand/missile.